Maintaining Timber Fences & Picket Fences: Is It Worth the Effort?

 Benefits of Timber and Picket Fencing

-There must be many reasons aside from tradition that keeps people coming back to the idea of timber and picket fencing.
+Aside from tradition, there are a number of factors that keep people coming back to the idea of timber and picket fencing.
 These include:

-- Easy installation – by a professional or DIY.
+- Easy installation – by a professional or DIY installation.
 Wood is one of the easiest materials to work with

 - An instantly recognisable, timeless style